tytydraco/yessleep/out/Why_I_never_got_married_by_Lucy_Jane_Collins.md

 He beamed, taking the ring from the cushioned holder as I excitedly removed the glove from my left hand.
 He placed it on my ring finger.
 It fit perfectly.

 I held out my hand and spread my fingers, the diamond glinting as it caught the sun.
 It looked so right, like it had been missing all along.
-I threw her arms around JD and we embraced each other, kissing passionately.
+I threw my arms around JD and we embraced each other, kissing passionately.

 When I was telling my granddaughter I skipped a few details, but that's the moment we gave ourselves to each other for the first time.
 It was my first time with anybody, I was so nervous.
 But he was gentle and tender, that's all I'll say about that.